 The above scenario is the closest mental picture I can help you to create, similar to what the transition from track to hack must be like for the standardbred.

 When you retrain a horse from harness racing to riding, their whole world view is flipped on its head.

 Changes may include:

 - A shift in training space from a large, immaculately graded flat racetrack to a tiny little roundyard where a horse has to bend its whole body in an unfamiliar way, or riding arena space with lots of corners and direction changes, or a trail ride with hills to climb and uneven terrain.

-*A new ‘coach’, who has literally changed all the rules.
-The horse is no longer allowed to pace, is encouraged to canter and someone is now sitting on top, wobbling around and kicking!
+- A new ‘coach’, who has literally changed all the rules.
+The horse is no longer allowed to pace, is encouraged to canter and someone is now sitting on top, moving around and kicking!